MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 These release notes provide information about new features and non-security updates that are included in the Microsoft Edge Beta Channel.
 Archived versions of these release notes are available [here](microsoft-edge-relnote-archive-beta-channel.md).

 > [!NOTE]
-> We've updated the Microsoft Edge Beta [Version 89.0.774.18: February 3](#version-89077418-february-3) feature list to reflect the list of features that landed.
+> We've updated the Microsoft Edge Beta [Version 89.0.774.18: February 3](#version-89077418-february-3) release note to reflect the features that landed.

 ## Version 89.0.774.45: March 3